replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 10, 2024

 ### New Features {#new-features-v2024-04-10-0}
-* Allows sev 1 and 2 support issues to be submitted for the Replicated host service, including compatibility matrix and vendor portal.
+* Allows sev 1 and 2 support issues to be submitted for the Replicated host service, including the compatibility matrix and vendor portal.

 ### Improvements {#improvements-v2024-04-10-0}
-* Highlights required fields if not filled.
+* Highlights required fields that are not filled on the support issue form on the **Support** page.

 ## v2024.04.04-0